nicobautista/Slosh2022/README.md

   * (Vector) **y**: Kistler sensors force data.
   * (Vector) **weights**: Weights for the fit.
   * (Boolean) **plotBool**: Whether to create plots of the linear fit.
-* `getCalibratedLoadsK96.m`: Returns an array with the 6 calibrated loads (Fx, Fy, Fz, Tx, Ty, Tz) using the 9 sensor forces (which it filters using `filter1.m`) and the K96 matrix.
+* `getCalibratedLoadsK96.m`: Returns the time array, and an array with the 6 calibrated loads (Fx, Fy, Fz, Tx, Ty, Tz) using the 9 sensor forces (which it filters using `filter1.m`) and the K96 matrix.
 It takes the following arguments:
   * (Array) **K96**: 9x6 Matrix obtained with `calibration.m`.
   * (String) **filePath**: Path to the CSV file obtained with LabVIEW.
   * (Vector) **filterParams**: Parameters of the filter in a vector ([Sample Rate in Hz, Cutoff Frequency in Hz, Order of the filter]).